Learn more about microcredentials and how to apply them to your teaching.

 - Missouri University of Science & Technology: COMING SOON!

 The digital badging ecosystem and taxonomy will continue to evolve in response to program and learner needs.
 If you don’t see your campus policies listed on this page yet, please ask us at firstname.lastname@example.org to see if we can move forward with your badge at this time.
-Once your badge has received campus approval, we’ll be happy to get you set up and help you create the pathway and issue your very first badge!
+Once your badge has received campus approval, we’ll be happy to help you get it set up.
 As always, if you would like one-on-one support, please reach out to our office; we will be happy to help you with the planning for your badge(s) at any time.

 Overall, using digital badges can help create a more engaging, interactive, and personalized learning experience for students, while also providing them (and their future employers) with a more comprehensive view of their learning and achievements.